brunonlinespace/python-lair/README.md

 5. Alternatively, you can grant "executable" permissions to the file and launch it via your file manager.
 6. Have fun!

-<strong>Current version: Version 46.</strong>
+<strong>Last version: Version 78.</strong>
-- Layout fixes for Search and Clear buttons on dashboard.
-- Rest of the change log in the "Archive" branch (https://github.com/brunonlinespace/linux-python-lair.py/tree/archive).
+- This version marks the end of Python Lair as a single python file.
+Check new version: https://github.com/brunonlinespace/python-lair

 <hr>
 <p>I thought this was a fun little project so I decided to share it in case you find it fun/useful too.
 You can help me make it better, but I do not plan to spend much time on this project unless it really does take off.
 I have no clue about python (yet?).
 I am also new in GitHub so please be kind to me :-P</p>